Giwayume/vlc-tv-scheduler/README.md

 - **Fixed playtime.** You can configure videos in a directory to only play for 10 seconds, as an example, before moving on.

+### Command Line Arguments

+``--autoplay=true``

+The application will automatically open VLC and start playing the playlist when it starts.
+Useful for a computer that is a dedicated TV device and you want the computer to play videos at startup (in case a power surge causes a reboot, etc).

+``--minimize=true``

+The application window will minimize after the application starts.

 ## Contributing

 This is an Electron application.
 For development, you should have the latest LTS version of Node.js installed.